whit3rabbit/Chat2SVG/README.md

 bash run.sh
 ```
 In `run.sh`, the detailed prompts of each target object can be found in `utils/util.py → get_prompt()`.
 Results will be saved in `../output/example_generation/`.
 To visualize the results, we recommend using the [SVG](https://marketplace.visualstudio.com/items?itemName=jock.svg) and [SVG Editor](https://marketplace.visualstudio.com/items?itemName=henoc.svgeditor) plugins of VSCode.

+Since multiple SVG templates are generated, we need to select the best one for the next stage.
+We use ImageReward or CLIP to select the best SVG template and save it in the root directory.
+You can also manually select the best SVG template based on your own preference.

 > [!CAUTION]
 > Hong Kong is banned by Anthropic/OpenAI.
 Therefore, I use a third-party API from [WildCard](https://bewildcard.com/) to forward requests to Claude.
 If you are in a region where you can access Anthropic/OpenAI directly, you can modify lines 64-65 in `utils/gpt.py` to use the original Anthropic API.
 Additional modifications may be required.
 Sorry for the inconvenience.